Shaw-git/shaw-git.github.io/_pages/about.md

 # About Me

 I am a Ph.D. student at the University of Florida, supervised by [Prof. Sanjay Ranka](https://sanjayranka.com/) and [Prof. Anand Rangarajan](https://www.cise.ufl.edu/~anand/), and I will graduate in Fall 2025.
-I earned my bachelor's and master's degrees at Sun Yat-Sen University under the supervision of Prof. Dong Zhang in 2018 and 2020, respectively.
-My research focuses on applying deep learning to solve practical problems, with expertise spanning data compression, smart transportation, AI for science (e.g., climate modeling, turbulence), and human-computer interaction.
+I earned my bachelor's and master's degrees at [Sun Yat-Sen University](https://www.sysu.edu.cn/) under the supervision of Prof. Dong Zhang in 2018 and 2020, respectively.
+My research focuses on applying deep learning to solve practical problems, with expertise spanning vision-language model, video generation, data compression, smart transportation, AI for science (e.g., climate modeling, turbulence), and human-computer interaction.

-Currently, I am working on foundational diffusion models for error-bounded lossy data compression and spatiotemporal data generation.
-I also have experience with foundation models, unsupervised learning, point cloud data processing, and gesture, gaze, and pose estimation, as well as designing and building large-scale datasets.
+Currently, I am working on vision-language model for vision navigation and foundational diffusion models for error-bounded lossy data compression and spatiotemporal data generation.
+I also have experience with unsupervised learning, point cloud data processing, and gesture, gaze, and pose estimation, as well as designing and building large-scale datasets.

 I am actively seeking a summer internship in 2025, with the goal of securing a return offer to begin full-time work at the end of 2025.

 ## Research Interests:
+- Generative AI
+- Multimodal Language Model (MLLM)
+- Data Reduction
 - Smart Transportation
-- Unsupervised Learning
-- Error-bounded Lossy Data Compression
-- Generative AI
+- Human-Computer Interaction

 # 🔥 News
+- *2025.2*: &nbsp; Our paper **"Bridging Generation and Compression: Latent Diffusion for Efficient Spatiotemporal Data Reconstruction"** has been submitted in Supercomputing Conference (SC).
 - *2025.2*: &nbsp;🎉🎉 Our paper **"Foundation Model for Lossy Compression of Spatiotemporal Scientific Data"** has been accepted in Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD).
 - *2025.2*: &nbsp;🎉🎉 Our paper **"Machine Learning Techniques for Data Reduction of Climate Applications"** has been accepted in Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD).
 - *2024.12*: &nbsp;⭐⭐ Xiao Li presented the work **"Attention Based Machine Learning Methods for Data Reduction with Guaranteed Error Bounds"** at IEEE BigData 2024 in Washington DC, USA.